Gaerax/DACT/index.md

 #### A Cryptocurrency Token for the Adult Games and Art Community

 ## What is a cryptocurrency token?
 A token is a cryptocurrency that is easy to create.
-They are created using platforms created by a real cryptocurrency projects.
+They are created using the platforms created by a real cryptocurrency projects.
 We would create one to launch our own currency for use in our own community.
 This token would have all of the features and functionality of a real cryptocurrency, without the complicated software development that goes into creating a cryptocurrency from scratch.

 Basically, it is magic internet money that we can do whatever we want with.